kittleapps/Java-Desktop-RuneScape_NXT_Settings/README.md

   * Your username and UID will **NOT** be taken/stolen.
     * Straps on a tin-foil hat to reply: `You can check the source code here if you still don't believe me.`
   * **NO** Pre-compiled versions will be made, due to the above points. (people get paranoia, and point fingers)
+    * Okay..
+I made some Pre-compiled versions..
+But that was because I got tired of "How do I build this?" questions.
+(Standard "Use at your own risk."
+Disclaimer here, despite no risks at all..)
 - - - -
 **Current Features**:
 * All current graphics settings options